bloominstituteoftechnology/User-Interface/README.md

 ***Stretch Goal:***
 - Delete the provided HTML and build your own structure
-- Attemp the layout using floats and clears
+- Attempt the layout using floats and clears

 #### To Get Started
 * Fork / Clone this project into a directory on your machine.